 Both the insurance company and the insurance verifier/pre-cert coordinator/financial counselor at your treatment site should be able to get you the answers to these questions.
 Once you have ascertained that you have out of pocket responsibilities related to your treatment, it is time to investigate if you are eligible for co-pay assistance.

-I advise patients/support persons to keep a notebook/folder with a section dedicated to financials, bills and costs.
-ALWAYS keep track of whom you speak with at your treatment site, the insurance company or any Co-pay assistance foundation.
+Keep a notebook/folder with a section dedicated to financials, bills, and costs.
+ALWAYS keep track of whom you speak with at your treatment site, the insurance company, or any Co-pay assistance foundation.